openhive-network/wax-doc/src/typescript/transaction-builder/finalization.md

 When the work with the transaction is ready, you now need to decide what you want to do with it next.

-## Building
+## Convertion to api form

-The simple `build` method returns the proto transaction and also aplies the expiration time:
+The simple `toApi` method returns the transaction in hive api form:

 :::code source="../../static/snippets/src/typescript/transaction-builder/finalization/simple-build.ts" language="typescript" title="Test it yourself: [src/typescript/transaction-builder/finalization/simple-build.ts](https://stackblitz.com/github/openhive-network/wax-doc-snippets?file=src%2Ftypescript%2Ftransaction-builder%2Ffinalization%2Fsimple-build.ts&startScript=test-tb-finalization-simple-build)" :::